 After 5 years, your microblading might have become a very light shadow, and you need new eyebrows.
 An extensive touch up could fix it.

-The artist can add new microblading or machine strokes to the shadow if light enough.
+The artist can add new microblading or machine strokes to the shadow if it’s light enough.

 As soon as the shadow gets darker, new strokes will be added, as well as a machine or manual shading between them.

-You can fix too saturated brows with a microblading colour correction if they are not too dark.
-You can apply corrector shades over existing pigments to neutralize the unattractive hues so that you get the colour you wish for or something very similar.
+You can fix too saturated brows with a microblading color correction if they are not too dark.
+You can apply corrector shades over existing pigments to neutralize the unattractive hues so that you get the color you wish for or something very similar.

 Although the shape of your semi-permanent eyebrow tattoo is okay, the strokes have blurred and merged together, creating the appearance of a powdery brow.

 As a result, your eyebrows have spread and look messy as the pigments have migrated outside the original brow arch outline.